nhurleywalker/GPMTransient/README.md

 ## Analyses

 Each recipe below corresponds to a different folder within this one.
-The listed command(s) are inteded to be run in the corresponding subfolder.
 In some cases, the subfolder has its own `README.md` with more in-depth instructions.

 Some subfolders are prerequisites for others, according to the following diagram: